Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Homological properties of and

 \subsection{The quasi-hereditary cover of $\Lambda_k(p, 2p)$}

 Recall the notation introduced in Subsection \ref{sec2dot3}.
-As constructed in \cite{Cr2} and recalled in Theorem \ref{thm2dot2dot1} the pair is a quasi-hereditary cover of $\Lambda$.
-But, up until now, only a lower bound for the Hemmer-Nakano dimension of $\mathcal{F}(\St_{R_k(n, d)})$ was known (see Theorem \ref{thm2dot2dot1}).
+As constructed in \cite{Cr2} and recalled in Theorem \ref{thm2dot2dot1} the pair is a quasi-hereditary cover of $\Lambda_k(p, 2p)$.
+Associated with this cover comes the Schur functor

+But, up until now, only a lower bound for the Hemmer-Nakano dimension of $\mathcal{F}(\St_{R_k(p, 2p)})$ was known (see Theorem \ref{thm2dot2dot1}).
 We apply now our computation of the relative dominant dimension $V^{\otimes 2p}\domdim S_k(p, 2p)$ to this cover.